knightofknee/leads/readme.txt

 One assumption made is that dates will be submitted as strings in the format 'M/D/YYY'

 The API returns leads in the form of a sorted array of arrays, where each lead is an array of 5 entries, one for each data field.

+To post to the API route, include a parameter on the body called 'lead' with 5 values in a delimited string, using commas, pipes or spaces